WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hobot_bev.md

 3. Ensure that the PC can access RDK over the network.

-## User Guide
+## Usage

-### Local data replay
+### Local data offline

-Performing local replay using local data, after inference, the algorithm perception results are published as image messages and rendered on the PC browser using the websocket package.
+Use local data offline, after inference, the algorithm perception results are published as image messages and rendered on the PC browser using the websocket package.

-***Preparing the replay dataset***
+***Preparing the dataset***

 ```shell
 # Download the dataset to the board